 Notice that the frame length scales logarithmically with the number of nodes and quadratically with the maximum degree.
 For ad hoc networks consisting of thousands of nodes with a sparse topology (i.e., small D{max}), TSMA can yield transmission schedules that are much shorter than TDMA.
-Table 1.2 compares the frame lengths of TDMA and TSMA for a network of N = 1000 nodes.
+Table 6.2 compares the frame lengths of TDMA and TSMA for a network of N = 1000 nodes.
 For TSMA protocols a $\Omega(\log n)$ lower bound has been proved for L in [22].
 We notice that there is still a gap between the TSMA upper bound and the mentioned logarithmic lower bound.
-Therefore, there is still room for improvements (more likely on the lower bound side).
-Protocols TSMA-like have also been deployed as a basis for implementing broadcast (i.e., one-to-all communication) in ad hoc networks.
+Therefore, there is still room for improvement (more likely on the lower-bound side).
+TSMA-like protocols have also been deployed as a basis for implementing broadcast (i.e., one-to-all communication) in ad hoc networks.
 Upper and lower bound for deterministic and distributed TSMA-based broadcast can be found in [23, 24] and [25], respectively.

-D = 2 $2 \mid D = 5$ D = 10 D = 15
+$D{\rm max} = 2$ $D{\rm max} = 5$ $D{\rm max} = 10$ $D{\rm max} = 15$

 TDMA 1000 1000 1000 1000

 TSMA 49 121 529 961

-Table 1.2 Frame lengths of classic TDMA vs. TSMA.
+TABLE 6.2 Frame lengths of classic TDMA versus TSMA

-With mobile ad hoc networks, nodes may be activated and deactivated without warning, and unrestricted mobility yields a variable network topologies.
+With mobile ad hoc networks, nodes may be activated and deactivated without warning, and unrestricted mobility yields a variable network topology.
 Consequently, global parameters, such as node population and maximum degree, are typically unavailable or difficult to predict.
 For this reason, protocols that use only local parameters have been developed.
 A local parameter refers to information that is specific to a limited region of the network, such as the number of nodes within x hops of a reference node (referred to as an x-hop neighborhood).
-A dynamic allocation protocol then uses these local parameters are likely to vary over time, the scheduling algorithm operates in a distributed fashion and is periodically executed to adapt to network variations.
+A dynamic allocation protocol then uses these local parameters to deterministically assign transmission slots to nodes.
+Because local parameters are likely to vary over time, the scheduling algorithm operates in a distributed fashion and is periodically executed to adapt to network variations.

 Dynamic allocation protocols typically operate in two phases.
 Phase one consists of a set of reservation slots in which the nodes contend for access to the subsequent transmission slots.
-This is similar to many of the wireless ATM protocols studied in Section 1.5.
+This is similar to many of the wireless ATM protocols studied in Section 6.5.
 Lacking a coordinating base station, contention in this phase requires the cooperation of each individual node to determine and verify the outcome.
 Successful contention in phase one grants a node access to one or more transmission slots of phase two, in which packets are sent.